vectordotdev/vector/website/guides/integrate/sources/journald/clickhouse.md

 ### What is Journald?

 [Journald][urls.journald] is a utility for accessing log data across a variety of system services.
 It was introduce with [Systemd][urls.systemd] to help system administrator collect, access, and route log data.

+### What is Clickhouse?

+[ClickHouse][urls.clickhouse] is an open-source column-oriented database management system that manages extremely large volumes of data, including non-aggregated data, in a stable and sustainable manner and allows generating custom data reports in real time.
+The system is linearly scalable and can be scaled up to store and process trillions of rows and petabytes of data.
+This makes it an best-in-class storage for logs and metrics data.

 ## Strategy